dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/api-reference/simplified-label-recognizer-settings.md

 ### maxThreadsInOneTask

-Set the maximum available threads count in one barcode decoding task.
+Set the maximum available threads count in one label recognition task.

 ```cpp
 int maxThreadsInOneTask;